josyb/test/test/README.md

 -shift

-uses the 8 leds in the breakot board and shift a led.
+uses the 8 leds in the breakout board and shift a led.

-actually, it is still not working, I may have found a solution though

 -wavegen

-generates as output a value ranging between min and max (linear variation over time)
+generates as output a value ranging between min and max (linear variation over time), shows binary counter on leds

 -wavepulsegen